-Health Screenings are currently no longer required for School Age Child Care programs; they are recommended.
-To the extent possible, all groups using the facility should retain the name and contact information of anyone entering the facility, to enable tracking and tracing efforts by the NYC Department of Health and Mental Hygiene.

-Programs can use the following resources for Health Screening at Center Base Sites
+Health Screenings are currently no longer required for School Age Child Care programs; they are recommended and highly encouraged.
+Programs can use the following resources for Health Screening at Center Base Sites.

 Health screening assessments:

 OCFS-6039: Employee, visitor, parent/guardian Tracker or OCFS-6040: Health Care Screening One-Time Attestation for all staff, participants, parents/ guardians and or persons